 Cash Accounting Method

-Cash is great for many small businesses and, despite what is commonly suggested, many medium and large businesses.
+Cash is great for many small businesses and, despite what is commonly suggested, is more than adequate for many medium and large businesses.
 It is both simple to set up and simple to maintain.
 A list of bank transactions is easy to keep track of and categorize.

-- It contains for most people everything that is required to create an IRS tax return (see the exceptions below);
+- It contains everything that is required to create an IRS tax return (see the exceptions below);

-- It can double for most businesses as a very accurate report to help manage your business.
+- It can double as a very accurate report to help manage your business.

 Cash accounting might not be an option for you.